JeremiePat/fs-stream/readme.md

 Return a duplex stream of files and directories.
 For a full documentation of `options` and glob patterns, take a look at the [glob-stream documentation](https://github.com/gulpjs/glob-stream).

-The stream provide for each file a description object with the following properties:
+For each file, the stream provides a description object with the following properties:

 * `path`  : The full path to the file or directory,
 * `cwd`   : The path to the current working directory used by the glob pattern,